thalys93/thalys93/README.md

 ## English
 ### Have you opened a call? 📞

-- 🏢 I'm Currently Looking for UI/UX Design and Front End Dev Jobs
+- 🏢 I'm Currently Looking for UI/UX Design and Web Dev Jobs
 - 📒 I'm studying IT at FAQI
 > 🌎 _A wise man is one who knows the limits of his own ignorance._